zwarag/typst-homework-template/main.typ

 *   What are you genuinely passionate about?
 (This will help identify potential avenues for “viral” content.)
 *   Are there any specific skills or talents you possess?
 *   What's your comfort level with *any* level of risk (even if it's low)?

+== Appendix E · Proof-Read Prompt <appendix-proofread>

+Please proof-read and improve the readability of my Typst paper on EU Chat Control while keeping the structure, citations, and original analysis intact.
+Suggest clearer wording where needed, ensure abbreviations are introduced, and polish the bibliography formatting.
 ```